POSTECH-CVLab/FastPointTransformer/README.md

 ```

 ## Citation
-If you find our code or paper useful, please cite our paper:
+If you find our code or paper useful, please consider citing our paper:

  ```BibTeX
 @inproceedings{park2022fast,